Yvand/LDAPCP/Install-LDAPCP.md

 # How to install LDAPCP

 > **Important:**
-> Start a **new PowerShell console** to ensure you use up to date persisted objects, this avoids concurrency update errors.
+> Start a **new PowerShell console** to ensure the use of up to date persisted objects, which avoids concurrency update errors.
 > If something goes wrong, [check this page](Fix-setup-issues.html) to fix issues.

 - Download LDAPCP.wsp.